 I need information about...

-Your doctor prescribed a vasodilator for you.
-These medications treat high blood pressure (hypertension) and heart failure.
+Your healthcare provider has prescribed a vasodilator for you.
+These medicines treat high blood pressure (hypertension) and heart failure.
 They work by relaxing your blood vessels.
 This allows blood to flow more easily and lowers your blood pressure.

-Tell your doctor if you are taking any other medications or herbal remedies.
+Tell your healthcare provider if you are taking any other medicines or herbal remedies.